Ripley County, Missouri: Income

+In 2025, the Bureau of Labor Statistics cited Ripley County as having the second lowest average weekly wage per person out of all Missouri counties, at $611 per week (behind only Ozark County, whose average weekly wage per person was $610).

 Politics

 Local

 The Republican Party mostly controls politics at the local level in Ripley County.
 Republicans hold over half of the elected positions in the county.

 State

 All of Ripley County is a part of Missouri's 153rd District and is currently represented by Steve Cookson (R-Poplar Bluff).